-Aaron is a senior associate in our first tier property litigation team specialising in commercial landlord and tenant litigation including dilapidations, lease renewals, recovery of rents, breaches of covenant and possession claims (including actions against squatters).
+Aaron is a Partner in our first tier property litigation team specialising in commercial landlord and tenant litigation including dilapidations, lease renewals, recovery of rents, breaches of covenant and possession claims (including actions against squatters).
 Aaron acts for a number of retail, housebuilder and developer clients in matters concerning the enforceability of restrictive covenants, coastal erosion, disclaimers of superior leases, rights of first refusal and land drainage issues.
 Aaron has also acted in professional negligence actions relating to the property industry.

 Aaron’s expertise includes working with Burger King, Mapeley, Brandon Hire, Persimmon Homes South West and offshore property investment trusts.